ChickenSplash/VeloCove-Market/README.md

 ## Dev Environment Setup
 ### Backend
-- run `cd Backend` fron the root of this repo
+- run `cd Backend` from the root of this repo
 - run `composer install` and then `npm install`.
 - run `php artisan key:generate`
 - create a new file called `database.sqlite` inside of the [Backend/database](Backend/database) folder